tempo-riz/deepseek-dart/README.md

 -->

-A Deepseek client for Dart and Flutter
+A DeepSeek client for dart and flutter.
+Seamless integration of AI models for text generation and chat.

 ## Features